 “Tom?”
 She wrinkled her nose a bit and took her glasses off, tucking them in the pocket of her shirt.

 “I don’t think that’s the name I was told.”

 He turned and looked at her full in the face.
-Her blue eyes were wide and innocent, framed by long blonde lashes and freckles that were sprinkled across the bridge of her nose graced with otherwise porcelain skin that he was sure had never seen a day in the sun at the Jersey shore.
+Her blue eyes were wide and innocent, framed by long blonde lashes and freckles that were sprinkled across the bridge of a nose on a face graced with otherwise porcelain skin.
+Brand was sure it had never seen a day in the sun at the Jersey shore.